Regional Policy Statements

 A regional policy statement can contain objectives, policies and methods but cannot contain rules.
 That being said the Court of Appeal has confirmed that a regional policy statement can include a course of action which could be broad or narrow and flexible or inflexible as the circumstances warrant.
 For example a regional policy statement may include something highly specific such as the identification of a rural-urban boundary which effectively operates as a rule in the ordinary sense of that term but does not fall within the statutory definition of a rule under the RMA.
 Provisions of this nature are not considered to be rules because they are not directly binding on individual citizens, rather they derive their impact from the requirement that regional and district plans must give effect to regional policy statements.
 640

 Regional policy statements enable regional councils to provide broad direction and a framework for resource management within their regions as regional and district plans must give effect to them.
-641 Regional statements must give effect to national policy statements (including the New Zealand Coastal Policy Statement) and be consistent with water conservation orders.
+641 Regional statements must give effect to national policy statements (including the New Zealand Coastal Policy Statement) and national planning standards and be consistent with water conservation orders.
 642

 Regional and district plans must “give effect to” regional policy statements.
 The phrase “give effect to” means “implement”.
 It is a strong directive that creates a firm obligation on the part of those subject to it.
 643 Further discussion of this requirement can be found in the section on National Policy Statements.